 TMJ is a disorder involving the chewing muscles, jaw joint, and bite.
 Here are a variety of symptoms that may be linked to TMJ disorders:

-Dr. Andy completed the highest level of training from the Orognathic Bioesthetic International Institute in 1997.
-He earned a Level IV certificate requiring 3 additional years of study after graduation from dental school.
-Dr. Andy has employed these advanced principles for over 16 years.
+Dr. Andy Himsworth completed the highest level of training from the Orognathic Bioesthetic International Institute in 1997.
+He earned a Level IV certificate requiring three additional years of study after graduation from dental school.
+Hence, Dr. Andy is known for successfully treating patients with jaw pain and malocclusion (misaligned teeth) in Vancouver, WA for over 20 years.

 Dr. Andy’s strategy is to treat the cause, not the symptoms.